 Learn practical time-management tips on becoming a homesteader and how to get everything done in a day without wasting time or getting distracted with Anne Briggs of Anne of All Trades.
-She also shares her homesteading journey from Taiwan to Seattle, and now settled in Nashville, TN.
+She also shares her homesteading journey from Taiwan to Seattle, settling in Nashville, TN, to now being a new mom.

 Anne, known as Anne of All Trades, is a farmer, builder, and educator intent on preserving disappearing life skills.
-10 years ago, with very little prior knowledge of homesteading or building things, she set out on a journey to become more involved in every aspect of her life, to get out of the tech industry, to leave the city, and to encourage folks to join her in the pursuit of something better.
+Ten years ago, with very little prior knowledge of homesteading or building things, she set out on a journey to become more involved in every aspect of her life, to leave the tech industry, to move out of the city, and to encourage others to join her in the pursuit of something better.

-Now she and her husband Adam live on acreage in Nashville, TN where she’s raising and selling dairy, beef, eggs, and building heirloom quality furniture.
+Now she and her husband, Adam, live on acreage in Nashville, TN, where she’s raising her son and selling dairy, beef, and eggs, all while building heirloom-quality furniture.

 When we’re not in the middle of a pandemic, Anne travels the country teaching about all kinds of things from regenerative farming to woodworking to building small businesses to growing a social media following.
 She’s currently building a school on their farm in TN where she’ll do more of the same both in-person and online.